 Operation Overlord was only the beginning of the end.
 German troops put up fierce resistance and the Allies were unused to fighting in the often difficult terrain of Northern France.
 The war in Europe continued for almost a year after D-Day.

 America’s direct involvement in World War II had started two and a half years earlier in December 1941, following the Japanese attack on Pearl Harbour.
 Hitler subsequently declared war on America and the U.S. entered the war in the European as well as the Pacific theatres.

-Those of you who have read “The List” may be interested to know that my work in progress is a two-novel series about the life of Countess Ida.
+Those of you who have read “The List” may be interested to know that my work in progress is a three-novel series about the life of Countess Ida.
 Book 1 starts in the 1890s.
 Marie-Thérèse Vernhes, born to a poor farming family in Aveyron, overcomes considerable barriers to become an opera singer under the stage name Ida Vernet.
 Book 2 will take forward Ida’s story in World War II.

 You might also like:

 The Story Behind ‘The List’: Occupied France 1941-42

 Death of a Village: Oradour-sur-Glane [on my French life and history blog]